Homeschooling in the United States: Legality

-U.S. Supreme Court precedent
+Federal law

 In the United States, homeschooling is lawful in all fifty states.
-The U.S. Supreme Court has never ruled on homeschooling specifically, but in Wisconsin v.
-Yoder, 406 U.S. 205 (1972) it supported the rights of Amish parents to keep their children out of public schools for religious reasons.
-The Court has ruled, however, that parents have a fundamental right to "establish a home and bring up children" along with the right to "worship God according to the dictates of [their] own conscience."
-This combination of rights is the basis for calling homeschooling a fundamental right under the Supreme Court's concept of liberty protected by the Due Process Clause.
-Laws that restrict fundamental rights are subject to strict scrutiny, the highest standard, if the law is challenged in the courts.
+The U.S. Supreme Court has never ruled on homeschooling specifically.
+In one of the more applicable cases to homeschooling, Wisconsin v.
+Yoder 406 U.S. 205 (1972), the court supported the rights of Amish parents to keep their children out of public schools for religious reasons.

+In Meyer v.
+Nebraska, the Court ruled in favor of individual citizens by determining that the Siman Act – a state law to prevent the teaching of foreign language classes in public schools in Nebraska – was unconstitutional.
+In that decision, the court stated it was a fundamental right to "establish a home and bring up children" along with the right to "worship God according to the dictates of [their] own conscience."
+This precedent established the basis for the argument for fundamental rights within the concept of liberty, protected by the Due Process Clause.
+This legal basis forms the argument for the protection of homeschooling in the US today.

-The final two sentences from the Supreme Court's opinion in Runyon v.
-McCrary cited Pierce v.
-Society of Sisters of the Holy Names of Jesus and Mary, 268 U.S. 510 (1925) and the Court holds that a State may set educational standards but may not limit how parents choose to meet those educational standards.
+In a related case, Runyon v.
+McCrary, which determined racial discrimination in private schools was unconstitutional, the court's opinion cited Pierce v.
+Society of Sisters of the Holy Names of Jesus and Mary, 268 U.S. 510 (1925), determining that the state may set educational standards but may not limit how parents choose to meet those educational standards.
+Pierce v.
+Society of Sisters determined the state may not prohibit a parent from satisfying a compulsory attendance requirement by sending their children to private school.